tbraun96/ez_pqcrypto/README.md

 # ez_pqcrypto
 Abstracts over pqcrypto.
-Allows selecting a different type of post-quantum encryption algorithm as easy as setting a single byte-sized value
+Allows selecting a different type of post-quantum encryption algorithm by setting a single byte-sized value.
+Useful for multi-algorithmic or nondeterministic schemes